rjsf-team/react-jsonschema-form/README.md

 A: Probably not.
 We use Bootstrap v3 and it works fine for our needs.
 We would like for react-jsonschema-form to support other frameworks, we just don't want to support them ourselves.
 Ideally, these frontend styles could be added to react-jsonschema-form with a third-party library.
 If there is a technical limitation preventing this, please consider opening a PR.
 See also: [#91](https://github.com/mozilla-services/react-jsonschema-form/issues/91), [#99](https://github.com/mozilla-services/react-jsonschema-form/issues/99), [#125](https://github.com/mozilla-services/react-jsonschema-form/issues/125), [#237](https://github.com/mozilla-services/react-jsonschema-form/issues/237), [#287](https://github.com/mozilla-services/react-jsonschema-form/issues/287), [#299](https://github.com/mozilla-services/react-jsonschema-form/issues/299), [#440](https://github.com/mozilla-services/react-jsonschema-form/issues/440), [#461](https://github.com/mozilla-services/react-jsonschema-form/issues/461), [#546](https://github.com/mozilla-services/react-jsonschema-form/issues/546), [#555](https://github.com/mozilla-services/react-jsonschema-form/issues/555), [#626](https://github.com/mozilla-services/react-jsonschema-form/issues/626), and [#623](https://github.com/mozilla-services/react-jsonschema-form/pull/623).

+### Q: Is there a way to "collapse" fields, for instance to show/hide individual fields?

+A: There's no specific built-in way to do this, but you can write your own FieldTemplate that supports hiding/showing fields according to user input.
+We don't yet have an example of this use, but if you write one, please add it to the "tips and tricks" section, above.
+See also: [#268](https://github.com/mozilla-services/react-jsonschema-form/issues/268), [#304](https://github.com/mozilla-services/react-jsonschema-form/pull/304), [#598](https://github.com/mozilla-services/react-jsonschema-form/issues/598), [#920](https://github.com/mozilla-services/react-jsonschema-form/issues/920).

 ## License

 Apache 2